 As we learned above, rather than genetic factors, the most significant risk factor for dementia is age.
 However, if a parent or grandparent developed Alzheimer’s when they were younger than 65 years, the chance of it passing on genetically is higher.

 Early-onset Alzheimer’s is relatively uncommon, though.
-It occurs in about 5.5% of all Alzheimer’s cases.
+It occurs in about

 As the majority of dementia cases are Alzheimer’s disease, this means that most dementia cases are not hereditary.
 FTD, which is much less common, has a stronger genetic link, but if a parent or grandparent develops the condition, it does not mean that children or grandchildren are guaranteed to develop it.